Jask2020/TitanicDataset/README.md

 Grid search 3-fold cross validation was done on the n_estimators=200, max_depth=4 and learning_rate=0.01 parameters.

 Using the best estimators, an accuracy of 76.555% was achieved, which was also seen before on the overfit random forest classification.
 This model does not turn out to be better.

+## Voting Classification

+A voting classifier from the sklearn package was used for the purposes of this classification.

+A voting classification was done on the basis of hard majority rule voting, from classifiers: Linear SVC, Random Forest, Gradient Boosted Trees, and Logistic Regression.

+Grid search 3-fold cross validation was done to find the optimal settings of each classifier.
+Random Forest and Gradient Boosted Trees optimal settings have already been discussed as separate classification attempts.
+SVC was found optimal for the linear kernel, and logistic regression classifier had essentially the same accuracy and output regardless of regularization settings.

+This ensemble of classifiers produced a much higher accuracy of 78.468% compared to earlier attempts.